fdeloche/audacity-timit/readme.md

 Type

     python audacity-timit.py --help
-for some help.
+for help.
 File can be chosen by the user or at random in the database.
-Works for an empty Audacity project.
+Works only when the Audacity project is empty at first.

 Screenshot